Preserving the San Rafael Watershed in Southern Arizona

 A Land in Balance is a not-for-profit charitable organization, created to protect and defend the diverse community culture, the long-term economic viability and the healthy ecosystem of the San Rafael Valley Watershed located in southern Arizona.

-San Antonio Exploration Drilling Project
+Barksdale San Antonio

 Currently, the biggest threat is the Barksdale San Antonio mining interest in the Patagonia Mountains.
 If developed, this mine will destroy the existing balance and seriously threaten the water sources feeding the Santa Cruz River headwaters.
 We seek to keep all mining activity outside of the San Rafael Valley Watershed.